devbowl/language-examples/README.md

-# python-example
+# Devbowl Language Example

-An example Python environment for Devbowl using the ubuntu base.
+An example for Devbowl using the ubuntu base that shows how to set-up many different languages.